Justice Ginsburg Has No Remaining Signs Of Cancer, Will Return To Supreme Court

 As she has with cases already this year, Ginsburg will continue to participate in the cases from home on the basis of the briefs and transcripts, the court said.

-This is Ginsburg's third bout with cancer.
+This is the third time Ginsburg has had cancer.
 Ginsburg fans can rest a bit easier with the news.
 Doctors say that her odds of long-term survival are in the neighborhood of 80 percent.